Marketing91

 Internal Customer Service Statistics and Trends

-Examining the facts, it’s evident that there is a wider tale about the employee experience and how work will evolve in the future.
-The pandemic compelled employees to reconsider their values and think carefully about what role work plays in their existence.
+Extinguishing the facts, it’s evident that there is a broader tale about the employee experience and how work will evolve.
+The pandemic compelled employees to reconsider their values and think carefully about the role work plays in their existence.

-• Recent job transitions have revealed that 40% of those workers are now seeking a new job, according to Grant Thornton.
+• Recent job transitions have revealed that 40% of those workers seek a new job, according to Grant Thornton.

-• According to Deloitte, an overwhelming majority of people have encountered burnout from their current job at some point.
+• According to Deloitte, most people have behaved at some point.
 Astonishingly, 77% of respondents reported having faced this issue.

 • In a CNBC/Momentive survey, almost four out of ten workers self-reported as ‘coasting’ in their current job roles.